 Healthy emotional and spiritual boundaries will improve all your relationships.
 They are the “property lines” that define and protect husbands and wives as individuals.
 Boundaries are especially important when you’re learning how to help an unhappy husband because they keep you grounded and connected to your true self, your Godly source of love, peace, and joy.
 When the proper boundaries are in place, a good marriage can become better…and a less-than-satisfying one can even be saved.

-May you find peace, joy, healing and love in not only your marriage and not only with your husband, but with our father in heaven above.
-May you reconnect with Jesus and Blossom into the woman God created use.
+May you find peace, joy, healing and love in not only your marriage and not only with your husband, but with your Creator.